You can modify the source properties to map the value of that property to the defined destination properties.

 When ShareGate Desktop copies list items, there is no implicit way to know if the item that is being copied already exists in the destination of your migration, so it uses the Key Properties feature to avoid overwriting items.

-As an example, take a migration where you are copying the item "Meeting 1" that was created on January 15th.
+For example, take a migration where you are copying the item "Meeting 1" that was created on January 15th.
 If the destination also has an item called "Meeting 1" that was created on February 7th, ShareGate Desktop will not know they are different items unless "Created" was set as Key Property.
-By default, ShareGate Desktop determines the best key properties for your list to prevent overwrites from occuring.
-It is always recommended you set key properties yourself to ensure that they are defined to your preference.
+By default, ShareGate Desktop determines the best key properties for your list to prevent overwrites from occurring.